amigazen/rman-amiga/AMIGAZEN.md

 *Minds awaken, free*

 **amigazen project** uses modern software development tools and methods to update and rerelease classic Amiga open source software.
-Our releases include a new _AWeb 3_, _Amiga Python 2_, _unsui_ POSIX runtime, and _ToolKit_ - a universal SDK for Amiga.
+Releases include a new AWeb, this new Amiga Python 2, and the ToolKit project - a universal SDK for Amiga.

-Key to our approach is ensuring every project can be built with the same common set of development tools and configurations, so we created the _ToolKit_ project to provide a standard configuration for Amiga development.
-All *amigazen project* releases will be guaranteed to build against the _ToolKit_ standard so that anyone can download and begin contributing straightaway without having to tailor the toolchain for their own setup.
+Key to the amigazen project approach is ensuring every project can be built with the same common set of development tools and configurations, so the ToolKit project was created to provide a standard configuration for Amiga development.
+All *amigazen project* releases will be guaranteed to build against the ToolKit standard so that anyone can download and begin contributing straightaway without having to tailor the toolchain for their own setup.

-The original authors of the POSIX commands included here are not affiliated with the amigazen project.
-This software is redistributed on terms described in the documentation, particularly the file LICENSE.md

-Our philosophy is based on openness:
+The amigazen project philosophy is based on openness:

 *Open* to anyone and everyone	- *Open* source and free for all	- *Open* your mind and create!

-PRs for all of our projects are gratefully received at [GitHub](https://github.com/amigazen/).
-While our focus now is on classic 68k software, we do intend that all amigazen project releases can be ported to other Amiga-like systems including AROS and MorphOS where feasible.
+PRs for all of amigazen projects are gratefully received at [GitHub](https://github.com/amigazen/).
+While the focus now is on classic 68k software, it is intended that all amigazen project releases can be ported to other Amiga-like systems including AROS and MorphOS where feasible.

 ## amigazen releases